Virtual Assets Standards

 5.1 ASSESSMENT OF THE ASSETS

-i. its design, features and use cases [whether or not intended by the Issuer or
+- Its design, features, and use cases [whether or not intended by the Issuer or relevant developers];

-ii. whether there are features which may materially affect First Answer Custody’s compliance with applicable laws, Regulations, Rules or Directives, including but not limited to those relating to AML/CFT, sanctions, securities,
+- Whether there are features which may materially affect First Answer Custody’s compliance with applicable laws, Regulations, Rules, or Directives, including but not limited to those relating to AML/CFT, sanctions, securities, intellectual property;

-x.
-First Answer Custody must maintain all records relevant to such assessments for eight [8] years and provide such records for VARA’s inspection upon request.
+- First Answer Custody must maintain all records relevant to such assessments for eight [8] years and provide such records for VARA’s inspection upon request;

 5.2 ASSET ACCEPTANCE